Beanorockz/Scrabble-Telegram-Bot/README.md

 # Scrabble-Telegram-Bot
- Telegram Bot for basic Scrabble needs, using Python-Telegram-Bot library.
+ Telegram Bot for basic Scrabble needs, created using Python-Telegram-Bot library.

  Dictionary Used: CSW21, can be changed by uploading a new dictionary (txt format, separated by \n) and changing the path in main.py